-In Excel 2010, the PERCENTRANK function has been renamed the PERCENTRANK.INC function.
+In Excel 2010, the Percentrank function has been replaced by the Percentrank.Inc function.

 The Excel Percentrank function calculates the relative position of a specified value, within a set of values, as a percentage.

 The syntax of the function is: